 \section{Dataset}

-As \textsc{SmartIntentNN} is implemented on a deep neural network (DNN), we collect a large-scale dataset that contains over $40,000$ smart contracts from Binance Smart Chain (BSC) explorer\footnote{\url{https://bscscan.com}} and label them with $10$ different types of intent at the \textit{function} code level.
-We first download open-source smart contracts from the explorer, then we merge those smart contracts in multiple files, and drop the redundant and noisy snippets.
-Finally, we extract the \textit{function} level code snippets in smart contracts.
+Since \textsc{SmartIntentNN} is implemented with a deep neural network (DNN), we have amassed a dataset of over $40,000$ smart contracts sourced from the Binance Smart Chain (BSC) explorer\footnote{\url{https://bscscan.com}}.
+These contracts have been labeled with ten types of intent at the \textit{function} code level.
+The process involved downloading open-source smart contracts, merging those spanning multiple files, and removing redundant and extraneous code fragments.
+Finally, we extracted the \textit{function} level code snippets from these contracts.